 To look at the execution interview in a bit more detail, check out our comprehensive guide.
 This guide focuses on Facebook, but it could apply to any company.

 Below, we’ve listed the real leadership questions that past candidates have reported on Glassdoor.
 For more information, take a look at our behavioral interview guide, which is targeted at Facebook but contains a method that is applicable everywhere.

 Example PM interview questions asked at Lyft: Leadership

 Now that you know what questions to expect, let's focus on preparation.
-Here are the five most important things you can do to get an offer as a Lyft product manager.

-3.1 Deep dive into the product / organization
+3.1 Research the product / organization

 - Lyft’s mission statement and values (by Lyft)